gaffney2010/mm-2022/markov/README.md

 ### Datum

-(Starting time, node name, state dict, action name)
+(duration, node name, state dict, action name)

 ## Example
 As a V1 model, we'll do turn-over and score as the only actions.
 With score-one (for fouls), score-two, and score-three as specific types of scores, with the assumption that the turn-over follows.
 Notice that an offensive recovery after a missed one-and-one violates this assumption.
 We build robustly enough that this is okay.
 That is assumptions may be violated in training, but not in simulations.